arcus/education_modules/demystifying_apis/demystifying_apis.md

 **Data Freshness**

 Let's say you have to run some analysis on data you're collecting in REDCap, and you want to re-run this analysis every couple of weeks to see the latest figures.
-One way to do that is to manually export data from REDCap to a .csv and save it to a file that you analyze.
-REDCap likes to download files with a date stamp as part of the file name, so you have to keep track of various file names and make sure you are analyzing the right data.
+One way to do that is to use a point-and-click method in which you manually export data from REDCap to a .csv and save it to a file that you analyze.

+REDCap likes to download files with a date stamp as part of the file name, so you have to keep track of various file names and make sure you are analyzing the right data, pointing your script to the right data, or changing the file name to match what your script expects.
 You may, after all, end up collecting multiple .csvs, each of which has a particular version of the data in REDCap.
 This can easily become overwhelming and cause confusion or mistakes.
+Plus, it adds extra steps of downloading and renaming data files.

 What's a better approach?
-Reach into the REDCap database directly each time you run your analysis script, so that you know you're using the most up-to-date data.
+Reach into the REDCap database directly each time you run your analysis script, using an API.
+That way, you know you're using the most up-to-date data, because you're extracting it anew every time you run your analysis, and it's included in your code -- no extra download steps you have to do on your own.

 **Reproducibility**